-Have you been to Ecuador before?
+2. Have you ever been to Ecuador before?

 Ten years ago before I studied medicine I had already gone to Ecuador to do an internship here.
 I was working at a doctor’s then too, in the jungle.
 That was an adventure but it really did help my decision to become a medic myself.
 I experienced how the local doctor helped people with snake bites and other medical problems.
 The nurses and doctors included me in their work a lot and I was even allowed to draw off blood and assist in examinations.

-Actually when I got here they showed me my room and introduced me a little to their equipment and procedures and then just started sending patients in.
+Actually, when I got here they showed me my room and introduced me a little to their equipment and procedures and then just started sending patients in.
 So I have been working here pretty independently since the beginning.
 But my colleagues were always there when I had questions on where what was etc.

-I had learnt Spanish a few years ago, before I traveled South America for the first time.
+I had learned Spanish a few years ago before I traveled to South America for the first time.
 I really improved my Spanish during the first stay.
 This time I had little trouble.
 Sometimes it was hard to communicate with the patients because that includes a lot of technical terms I only know in English.
 I have started writing down the most important medical terms in Spanish, as well as the different body parts and organs.
 I usually carry that list with me now to work and try to learn the words by heart.

-How do you like your accommodation?
+6. How do you like your accommodation?

 When I first arrived Laura, who is organizing the voluntary work, fetched me from the airport and took me to a host family.
 They were really nice but I did not like that I did not have my own key and that I was the only volunteer staying there.
 I told Laura and she offered me to move to her place, where the other volunteers stayed as well.
 Ireally liked staying with her and her family.
 I got my own key and could move more independently.
 It is really great how Laura is always taking care of everybody, trying to make all volunteers feel the best possible during their time in Ecuador.